 The owner of a business administration company was reluctantly turning clients away and decided that they wanted to increase capacity.
-After a referral from a peer, an associate was identified and to the owners delight, the associate wanted to start working straight away.
-To make everything official, a job description was created and a contract was signed.
-After the training, the associate was given a number of clients to work with and things were going really well.
+After a referral from a peer, an associate was identified and to the owner’s delight, the associate wanted to start working straight away.
+To make everything official, a job description was created, and a contract was signed.
+After the training, the associate was given several clients to work with and things were going well.

 The owner had a pool of associates that worked for them and wanted to prevent this from happening again.
 At this point, the owner reached out to us and we helped them to implement process and systems, which protected both their business and their clients.

 Not only is it extremely important to safeguard your business, it’s also crucial to shield your clients.
 Having a comprehensive and robust process and system is vital when increasing your capacity and growing your business.

 How can we help increase capacity in your business?